AYLIEN/datascience-project-quickstarter/README.md

 # Data Science Project Quickstarter

-This is a tool for bootstrapping real-world datascience projects that are maintainable, deployable, and easy to understand, from an opinionated template.
+This is a tool for bootstrapping real-world datascience projects that are easy to understand, easy to deploy, easy to customise, and easy to maintain.

 The quickstarter  lets you set up a new project with the following components:
 * 📚 Python library
 * 📨 Service
 * ⚓ Docker container
-* ✨ Streamlit demos
+* ✨ Streamlit demo(s)

-We also provide a few [examples](examples) of datascience projects that we bootstrapped with the quickstarter:
+This repo also contains a few [examples](examples) of datascience projects that we bootstrapped with the quickstarter:
 * A [zero-shot text classifier](examples/zs_classifier) which runs out-of-the-box, with accompanying research notebooks and a streamlit demo.
 * (something else)

 ## Quickstart

-### Clone & install quickstarter
+### Installation
 (todo: replace this with `pip`)
 ```
 git clone https://github.com/AYLIEN/datascience-project-quickstarter